 The current column boundaries are shown on the first few rows in the Preview.
 The horizontal offset of each character is shown in gray at the top.
-The currently selected columns are highlighted.
-Click on a column in the Preview to select it in the table, or vice versa.
+The currently selected

 You can change the column widths using the Width column of the table.